 We are also authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 This means that we meet strict conditions for trading, we are required to submit information on our financial performance to the regulators every three months and our directors and senior staff are vetted by the regulators.

-How I can I withdraw my money? - You can access your money by calling into the office or by email.
+How I can I withdraw my money? - You can access your money by calling into the office or by secure log in on our website.
 A withdrawal can be made from your Share or Savings account immediatley unless you have a loan where the share account funds are held as security against the loan.

 How much can I borrow?
 There is a strict loan policy which outlines the requirements for borrowing which includes the amounts.
 Follow the link:-https://dumbartoncreditunion.org/login/uploads/Loan~policy.docx